fastest963/EntryPool/README.md

 # EntryPool #

-Simple array pooling eith entry adding/counting for simple rate limiting.
+Simple array pooling with entry (i.e. time) adding/counting for simple rate limiting.
+See the example at the bottom for help with using this for rate limiting.

 ## Docs ##